zkamvar/isc-proposal/isc-proposal.md

 The Carpentries is a global community of 4,000+ trained volunteer instructors, who have taught workshops that have reached 90,000+ learners.
 Our workshops teach introductory computing and data analytical skills to researchers.
 R is taught in more than half of our workshops.
-All the lessons materials are available for free, under a Creative Commons Attribution License, and have been developed by hundreds of contributors.
+All the lesson materials are available for free, under a Creative Commons Attribution License, and have been developed by hundreds of contributors.

 Zhian N. Kamvar is the Lesson Infrastructure Developer for The Carpentries and an experienced R developer with 8 authored packages on CRAN spanning reproducible research, population genetics, and epidemiology.
 He is responsible for designing and creating The Carpentries Workbench.